- Apologia Biology

-I attended the University of Minnesota at Morris from 1991-1995, to prepare for medical school and to learn as much as I could in multiple areas.
-After graduating with a Bachelor of Arts (English major, Biology and Chemistry minors), I postponed applying for medical school as my husband started seminary, then changed my career path permanently as God led me to stay home with the family He would give us.
-Five children and tenyears of homeschooling later, I’m so thankful for the path on which the Lord has led my family and me.
-He was preparing me for things I could have never foreseen.
-In my fourth year at WEST, my fascination with science remains strong, and I greatly look forward to the adventure of exploring the power, beauty, order, and creativity of God!
+Graduating from the University of Minnesota at Morris with a Bachelor of Arts (English major, Biology and Chemistry minors), I took classes in a variety of disciplines as I loved learning then as much as I still do now.
+I postponed applying for medical school as my husband started seminary, then changed my career path permanently as God led me to stay home with the family He would give us.
+Five children and ten years of homeschooling later, I’m so thankful for the path on which the Lord has led my family and me, during which he prepared me for things I could have never foreseen.
+The opportunity to tutor allows me to share my enthusiasm for learning, and hopefully pass it on.
+Starting my fifth year at WEST, my fascination with science remains strong and I enjoy finding new ways to present the power, beauty, order, and creativity of God to Biology and Chemistry students.
+I also have a passion for engaging all styles of learners, and look forward to incorporating that into teaching Study Skills.
+God is so good!

 Linda Kaye Williams